scenerystack/community/docs/reference/api/vegas/ScoreDisplayLabeledStars.md

 # ScoreDisplayLabeledStars

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/vegas/blob/main/js/ScoreDisplayLabeledStars.ts](https://github.com/phetsims/vegas/blob/main/js/ScoreDisplayLabeledStars.ts) for the most up-to-date information.

 ## Overview

 Display a score as 'Score: * * * *', where '*' are stars, which may be fully or partially filled in.